-As far as water consumption is concerned, Rebecca advises drinking plenty of water between iftar and suhoor to eliminate any toxins from the skin.
-“Perhaps you can make sure some of the meals you have are water-based, like soups,” she adds.
+To eliminate any toxins from the skin, Rebecca advises drinking plenty of water between iftar and suhoor.
+“Perhaps you can make sure some of the meals you have are water-based, like soups,” she advises.
 And last but not least comes beauty sleep.
 “Get eight to ten hours every night if you want to avoid dark circles around the eyes and a tired look at the end of Ramadan.
 Our body goes through multiple changes in our circadian rhythm; different hormones for different purposes are secreted during day and night.
 Research has shown us that day sleep is not as beneficial as night sleep because the body only repairs and rejuvenates during night, with peak repair activity after midnight,” she explains.
-Rebecca also touches on how the body’s focus shifts this time of year.
-“Remember, during Ramadan, your body focuses its energy on cleansing the body and healing the cells as the white blood cells in the body start to become more active and the body repairs any damaged cells at this stage, so it’s a perfect time to optimise your body’s system of repair.”
+She also touches on how the body’s focus shifts this time of year.
+“The white blood cells in the body start to become more active during Ramadan, and the body repairs any damaged cells at this stage, so it’s a perfect time to optimise your body’s system of repair.”

 With hydration levels dropping during Ramadan, dry and limp hair often follow.
 An easy at-home hair hack to offset this?
 “Try to avoid washing hair every day, and steer clear of hot water as it only adds to dryness,” says Natalie Andrew.
 She also shares her insights on what we should and shouldn’t be using.
 “Replace your usual shampoo and conditioner with hydrating ones, so the hair doesn’t dry out.
 This is because your hair will get a lower amount of vitamins during Ramadan, and it is important to adjust your hair care routine accordingly.
 I also suggest using a nourishing night serum, like the 8H Magic Night Serum by Kérastase, before going to bed.
 It will nourish your hair while you sleep.”